BIRDSgroup/Uncertainty-Propagation-using-Bootstrap-Analysis/README.md

 ## License

-This project is licensed under the Creative Commons License — see [Link to License file] for details.
+This project is licensed under the Creative Commons License — see [License file](LICENSE)  for details.

 ## Citation, Contact